niklasklasen/niklasklasen.github.io/_posts/2025-04-10-firewall-policy-structure.md

 1. Rule collection group priority
 2. Rule collection priority within the rule collection group

-If the Azure Firewall denies all traffic that it can't find a rule that allows it.
+The Azure Firewall denies all traffic that it can't find a rule that allows it.
 Azure Firewall is explicit deny.